 MISSION and VISION

 1) Reach.
-We seek to educate existing members and reach prospective members from diverse communities not previously aware of SCBWI.
+We seek to reach prospective members from diverse communities not previously aware of SCBWI and educate existing members about creating diverse books for young readers.

 2) Include.
 We seek to include more creators and characters from groups that have been historically under-represented.

 3) Belong.
-We seek to foster a welcoming environment, sense of belonging for all, and understanding that everyone has a voice in children’s literature.
+We seek to foster a welcoming environment, sense of belonging for all, and an understanding that everyone should have a voice in children’s literature.

 List of Resources on Diversity: